akusei/pushover-bash/README.md

 ```

 ## Configuration
-Configuration files can be placed in **/etc/pushover/pushover-config** or in the user's home directory at **$HOME/.pushover/pushover-config**.
+Configuration files can be placed in **/etc/pushover/pushover-config**, in the user's home directory at **$HOME/.pushover/pushover-config**, or in the root of this repository .
 The options are processed in order of importance for location.
+You can copy pushover-config-dist to pushover-config in any of these places.

 1) Options in /etc/pushover/pushover-config are processed first
 2) Options in $HOME/.pushover/pushover-config are processed next